mndfcked/kokoro-fastapi-nix/README.md

-# Kokoro-FastAPI Nix Home-Manager Module
+# Kokoro-FastAPI NixOS Module

-A Nix Home-Manager module that automatically fetches, sets up, and runs [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI) as a systemd service.
+A NixOS module that automatically fetches, sets up, and runs [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI) as a system service.

 ## About Kokoro-FastAPI